DCP FAQ

 The best method in regard to adding OPEN/CLOSED SUBTITLES/CAPTIONS to your DCP is to provide a properly timed subtitle file (.SRT) with your source file.

-To create an .SRT file, utilize a company like Rev.com.
+To create an .SRT file, utilize a transciption company like Verbit.com or Rev.com.
 It is recommended that you use the HUMAN option and not the AI option in regard to your .SRT creation.

 Make sure your source file includes at least two frames of black: